Expert to resolve discovery disputes in AT&T case

 He will resolve any disputes related to turning over information between the parties, including claims of privilege, motions to compel and expert information, according to the filing.

-On August 31, the Obama administration's Justice Department sued to block AT&T's acquisition of T-Mobile, which is owned by Deutsche Telekom AG, over concerns that it would squelch competition and innovation as well as lead to higher prices.
+On Aug.
+31, the Obama administration's Justice Department sued to block AT&T's acquisition of T-Mobile, which is owned by Deutsche Telekom AG (DTEGn.DE), over concerns that it would squelch competition and innovation as well as lead to higher prices.